Introducing Google Wifi

-- Google Wifi can create a mesh network only with Google Wifi and OnHub* routers.
+- Google Wifi can create a mesh network only with Google Nest Wifi, Google Wifi, and OnHub* routers.
 If you have a non-compatible router (such as a Cisco, Linksys, or Netgear router), it won’t mesh with your Google Wifi points.

 - Google Wifi will work with most connected wireless devices including tablets, printers, and smart appliances.
 Although most devices are compatible with Google Wifi, there are a few that aren’t.

 *OnHub routers are only available in the US and Canada.